 Same-stores sales declined 11.9% compared to FactSet’s estimate of a 12% decline.
 All this resulted in the company reporting its first quarterly profit in nearly 2 years.
 Net income attributable to Sears’ shareholders was $244 million or $2.28 per share.
 A year earlier the company showed a loss of $471 million or $4.41 per share.

 Pluses And Minuses

-Profit saw a boost via the sale of Sears’ Craftsman brand to Stanley Black & Decker Inc. (NYSE:SWKC) in March.
+Profit saw a boost via the sale of Sears’ Craftsman brand to Stanley Black & Decker Inc. (NYSE:SWKD) in March.
 Overall revenue suffered due to lower grocery sales in Kmart stores.
 Also down were sales of household items, pharmacy and apparel.

 Fewer home appliances went out the door at Sears and the company also saw weak sales in Sears store apparel and lawn and garden categories.

 CEO Eddie Lampert said in a statement, "While this was certainly a challenging quarter for our Company, it was also one that clearly demonstrated our commitment to return Sears Holdings to solid financial footing.
 We recognize that we need to accelerate our efforts to improve our operational performance and are moving decisively with our $1.25 billion restructuring program."

 Despite Wall Street’s optimism, some are also pointing out that the profit shown was the result of selling of the Craftsman brand, not of increased sales in the core business.
 In fact, as Business Insider noted, Sears Chief Financial Officer Robert Rieckert said the $244 million income reported for the quarter was directly related to the sale of Craftsman.